 All Student Analyst roles at the Lowe Institute of Political Economy:

-- Duration: academic semester or year.
+- Duration: Spring Semester.
 Except those selected for leadership positions on the forecast team, Lowe Student Analysts must reapply each year.
 New opportunities may arise mid-year, but this is not guaranteed.
-We plan to accept applications only in the fall.

 - Positions are open to sophomores, juniors, and seniors from the 5Cs.